priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/azure_deployment.md

 }
 ```

-Add the resources required to create a virtual machine in `main.tf`
+Add the resources required to create a virtual machine in `main.tf`.

-Scroll down to see the information you need to change in `main.tf`
+Scroll down to see the information you need to change in `main.tf`.

 ```console
 resource "random_pet" "rg_name" {